 - In 2019 the U.S. government piloted the practice of rapid DNA testing at border entry points.
-A Privacy Impact Assessment (PIA-050.25) followed in June 2019, extending Operation Double Helix. - The PIA only covers the use of rapid DNA to verify genetic parent-child relationships. - In November 2019 the Electronic Frontier Foundation sued DHS for failing to respond to their FOIA on rapid DNA use at the border. - According to the latest information released by the U.S. government, 1,747 family units were tested between July and November 2019; 432 of these were deemed "fraudulent," meaning the child's DNA did not "match" to the claimed parents.
+A Privacy Impact Assessment (PIA-050.25) followed in June 2019, extending Operation Double Helix.
+The PIA only covers the use of rapid DNA to verify genetic parent-child relationships. - The second PIA, released in September 2021, continues this practice through laboratories rather than on-site rapid DNA instruments. - In November 2019 the Electronic Frontier Foundation sued DHS for failing to respond to their FOIA on rapid DNA use at the border. - According to the latest information released by the U.S. government, 1,747 family units were tested between July and November 2019; 432 of these were deemed "fraudulent," meaning the child's DNA did not "match" to the claimed parents.
 (85FR56338)